sakksoftware/hse-mcmaster-prodution/README.md

 ## Localization

-Locale files are cached locally and managed by PhraseApp in the cloud by the client.
-Production pull directly from the API allowing the client to modify things on their own.
-You can sync with the production files by using the PhraseApp CLI tool.
+Locale files are cached locally and managed by a Google Spreadsheet in the cloud by the client.
+Production pull directly from an S3 buckete contianing a nested json key/value pair files represeting the spreadsheet.

+You can sync development with the spreadsheet by running:

+   $ ruby switch_sync.rb

+ You can also force sync production by running

+   $ heroku run ruby switch_sync.rb

+However, this task runs on heroku by the heroku scheduler every 10 minutes or so.

 All translation are stored as a key-value pairs including some dynamic database content that is makred by the id of items.